beckym223/manual_work/E6_long_edited.md

 were 25 years (Donald J. Bogue, 1969 p.
 566),
 it is highly probable that the available food per capita was very limited.
 Fogel has estimated the
-2 To say that a high percentage of the working popu- lation was engaged in agriculture does not mean that this was the share of labor time devoted to the production of agricultural products.
-Prior to the nineteenth century, farm families were largely self-sufficient and had to devote a significant percentage of their labor to provide for their housing, to collect fuel, and to make their own clothing, bedding and furniture, and most of the simple tools and equipment that they used on the farm and in the house.
-In temperate climatic zones much of this work may have occurred during the colder periods when little or no farm work could be done, other than caring for animals.
-The percentage of the labor force engaged in agriculture is a rough inverse indicator of the percentage of their food production that they could sell to nonfarm- ers.
-If 80 percent of the population were engaged in agriculture, they could sell or trade approximately a fifth of the food they produced.

 ### ---Economics-2000-0-05.txt---